amandajuhl95/week44/README.md

 ### Tuesday

+* To see the answers for the exam questions in both exercises are to be found [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)

 #### Excerise: "State med useState og useEffect" AND Exercise: "Exercises Lists and Keys"

 * I have completed both exercises.
 Exercise1, Exercise2 and Exercise3 are my solution for the exercise "State med useState og useEffect".
 ListDemoApp1 and ListDemoApp2 are my solution for the exercise "Exercises Lists and Keys".

 * To see the solution - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Tuesday)

+### Wednesday

 * To see the answers for the questions - click [here](https://github.com/amandajuhl95/week44/blob/master/sp%C3%B8rgsm%C3%A5l.pdf)

-### Wednesday

 #### Exercise: "Forms with React" - solution completed.

-* FormDemo and FormDemoMultiple are my solution for the exercise "Forms with React".
+* FormDemo and FormDemoMultiple are my solution to this exercise.

 * To see the solution - click [here](https://github.com/amandajuhl95/week44/tree/master/week44/src/Wednesday)